bryansullins/demo-magic/README.md

 demo-magic.sh is a handy shell script that enables you to script repeatable demos in a bash environment so you don't have to type as you present.
 Rather than trying to type commands when presenting you simply script them and let demo-magic.sh run them for you.

+## Info

+This repo was forked from [paxtonhare's original repo](https://github.com/paxtonhare/demo-magic).

 ## Features
 - Simulates typing.
 It looks like you are actually typing out commands
 - Allows you to actually run commands or pretend to do so.
 - Can hide commands from presentation.
 Useful for behind the scenes stuff that doesn't need to be shown.

+## Added files for use with the Kubernetes Demo:

+- minikube-destroy-all.sh - will destroy all minikube and all resources that go with it.
+- minikube-setup.sh - will destroy all minikube and all resources that go with it, then build minikube with Ingress, Load Balancer, and kube proxy.
+- k8s-demo.sh - the script for the actual demo-magic commands with the Kubernetes demo.

 ## Functions